-bridge FRANK STEWART Better to delay

-My friend the English professor says that if college students had compiled the Bible, God wouldn't have created the world in seven days.
+bridge FRANK STEWART Better to delay My friend the English professor says that if college students had compiled the Bible, God wouldn't have created the world in seven days.
 He would have waited until right before it was due and pulled an all-nighter.
 "Not only that," the prof told me, "they would have the Tower of Babel blamed for the undergraduate language requirement."
 Sometimes it's better to put things off.
 At today's four spades.
 South won the first heart with the king and took the A-K of trumps.
 When West discarded, declarer cashed the A-Q of hearts to discard a diamond from dummy and then led the jack of clubs.
 East took his ace, cashed his high queen of trumps and led a diamond.
 West won, but South ruffed the next diamond in dummy and threw his last diamond and last heart on the K-Q of clubs.
 Making four.
 East misdefended.
 By taking the ace of clubs, he set up two winners in dummy.
 If instead he lets the jack of clubs win, the best South can do is lead his last heart, planning to pitch dummy's last diamond if West follows.
 But as the cards lie, East can get in to cash his queen of trumps and then lead a diamond, forcing out dummy's last trump.
-South will go down one.

-can cash the ace but should next take the A-Q of hearts dummy.
+South will go South is always safe if he puts off drawing trumps.
+He can cash the ace but should next take the A-Q of hearts to pitch a diamond from against any defense.